This article outlines instructions about how to designate a homeowner within an association as a board or committee member.

 Role: This option determines the pages and functions this user can view and the action items they receive (the same as roles for internal users).
 You can assign multiple roles to a single user, and these roles overlap.

 Example: The ARC Chair role and ARC Committee role.
 The ARC Chair role gives the user permission to approve and decline all ARC requests for the association.
-The ARC Committee role allows users to view all ARC Requests and messaging functionality, but they cannot approve or decline. - Type: Determines how users display on the Portal Directory for display purposes only.
+The ARC Committee role allows users to view all ARC Requests and messaging functionality, but they cannot approve or decline. -

-- Start Date: Determines when this responsibility becomes active within the community.
+Important: For Non-Homeowner Board Members, this field is required.
+If a Type is not assigned, the member may be immediately logged out of the portal upon login.
+Homeowner board members are not affected by this requirement. - Start Date: Determines when this responsibility becomes active within the community.
 This is a required field that defaults to the current date.

 -